 A "referral" is not yet a denial, but it means that the asylum office was not convinced for some reason.
-In removal proceedings, you will have the chance to renew your asylum application and testify in immigration court.
+In removal proceedings, you will have the chance to renew your asylum application and testify in immigration court before a judge.
 The court should receive a copy of your application (I-589 and supporting documents) from the asylum office, so you should not need to file it again.

 And of course, the risk of being removed to the country from which you fled is very real.

 If your U.S. asylum application is not approved, you probably will not be able to successfully apply for asylum in any other country.
 However, if something about your background or your country changes, you might be able to apply for asylum again in the U.S. or in another country.